 And from this selfless act of prostituting his own daughters, the purported master of the universe decided that Lot was the one good man in the city.
 Maybe that’s why the daughters were so ready to hump Dad in his old age.
 Nothing says ‘good man’ like throwing your daughters out of the house to be raped by a horny crowd of miscreants.
 We wouldn’t want Lot’s guests to be inconvenienced.

 There you have it.
-The Bible says rape and incests are okay with God.
+The Bible says rape and incest are okay with God.

 Which takes us back to Jesus.
 The Bible states that the children that came from this relationship went on to father the Moabites and the Ammonites.
 King David, who would go on to unite the tribes of Israel and write a few Psalms, was a descendant of the Moabites.
 So, the entirety of Israel and the birthplace of Christianity, including Jesus Christ (purportedly a direct descendant of King David and therefore able to trace his ancestry to the Moabites), are the product of an incestuous relationship.